For urgent consular assistance call

 Hazards include terrorism, poor road conditions, landmines and criminal activity.

 Illegal roadblocks are common.
-See Safety
+See 'Safety' section for more information.

 If you need to travel by road: